 People visit a spa to enjoy a relaxing couple of hours to de-stress and enjoy the benefits of a spa treatment.
-Since there are many New York Asian massage parlors, the quality standards of each spa can differ greatly.
+Since there are many Asian massage parlors, the quality standards of each spa can differ greatly.
 Here are five things you should be concerned with when visiting a spa.

 Rough handling – Some therapist may be rough and offer treatments that are vigorous to the point that the client is in pain.
 Let your therapist know if you prefer a gentle touch over a vigorous message.